News

 Historical Weak La Niña Seasons @ Mammoth Mtn.

 We're only looking at weak La Niña years between 1990 & the present day.
-There were other weak La Niña years that occured prior to this and as you probably know Mammoth has snowfall records that date back more or less accurately to the winter of 1969-1970.
+There were other weak La Niña years that occurred prior to this and as you probably know Mammoth has snowfall records that date back more or less accurately to the winter of 1969-1970.
 I am going to do a slightly more in-depth dive into all of those years and combine other teleconnections to make what's hopefully a better prediction around the beginning of November.

 For this analysis let's just focus on the years I've outlined above and compare then to the 30-year median for snowfall between 1990 and 2020.
 The 30-year median was 406 inches of snow for the season.
 This is about 30 inches greater than the average since records began in 1969.